-BALTIMORE'S ONLY QUEER THEATRE.
+BALTIMORE'S award-winning QUEER THEATRE.

 Iron Crow Theatre produces queer theatre for a queer city; celebrating the renegade and the unorthodox in all of us.

 We define queer broadly, as the celebration of the renegade and the unorthodox.
 Queer can manifest through aesthetic, topic (such as gender identity or sexual orientation) and/or theatrical approach or convention.
 By developing and producing work that explores and celebrates that which is queer, we in turn engage in a dialogue about what it means to be American.